sacha-l/collectables-ethdenver-workshop/setup.md

 3. Replace the contents of `substrate-node-template/pallets/template/src/lib.rs` with the **Empty Pallet Template**.

 4. Compile your project.
-Don't worry about warnings :)
+Don't worry about warnings. 🙂

 ```bash
 cargo build -p pallet-template